Deep Cleanings in Sharpstown, Houston, TX

 What Takes Placing During a Deep Cleaning Procedure

 During scaling and root planing, dentists use fine instruments called curettes to scrape calculus, or tartar, from teeth.
 These instruments can be sharp and, since the dentist works along the gum line, you may receive sedation to help you relax and relieve any discomfort that you experience.

 If your gums are pocketing around your teeth, then the dentist will also clean in and around the pockets to remove tartar and debris.
 In some cases, the dentist may prescribe antibiotics if they notice an infection in your gums.

 Deep Cleaning as a Gum Disease Treatment

-For patients who haven’t been in to see us in Houston, TX, for several years, one of our dentists will probably recommend deep cleanings to them to remove plaque, tartar, and debris around your teeth and gums to get your teeth healthy.
+For patients who haven’t been in to see us in Houston, TX, for several years, one of our dentists will probably recommend deep cleanings to them to remove plaque, tartar, and debris around their teeth and gums to get their teeth healthy.